 I think it’s in part that the tour guide was so incredibly knowledgeable.
 Although the items inside are interesting, she didn’t just walk us through.

 She stopped, explained the story behind the room, shared stories from Levi Coffin’s book by memory, and then carried on.
 It was all so very fascinating.

-The best part is that they have plans for expansion!
-With the recent purchase of the building next door, they are hoping to install an interpretive center and expand the tale of Levi Coffin in this small Indiana town.
+The best part is that they have plans for expansion.
+With the recent purchase of the building next door, they are hoping to install an interpretive center and expand the tale of Levi and Catharine Coffin in this small Indiana town.
 You can help with your monetary donations.

 113 N US Highway 27

-Special thank you to Nancy Sartain of Visit Wayne County Tourism for our visit to this fine attraction.
+Special thank you to Visit Wayne County Tourism for hosting our stay.
 Opinions remain mine and mine alone (as always).